By: Author John Cunningham. Published: 2021/06/15 at 12:48 pm

 A leaking snowblower carburetor float valve is the most common cause of a snowblower’s oil smelling like gas.
 Engine oil contamination is serious and can cause an engine to seize.
-The repair is simple, replace the float valve and change the engine oil.
+The repair is simple: replace the float needle valve and change the engine oil.

 Diagnosing Contaminated Snowblower Oil

 The smell of raw gas from the engine oil is a sure sign the carburetor needle valve is leaking gas.
-However, there are a ton of other symptoms associated with a leaking carburetor float valve, your snowblower may exhibit many or some of these symptoms in addition to the smell of raw gas from the oil.
+However, there are a ton of other symptoms associated with a leaking carburetor needle valve; your snowblower may exhibit many or some of these symptoms in addition to the smell of raw gas from the oil.

 Common symptoms include: